Biden's granddaughter Naomi ties knot in White House wedding

 The couple, who have been living at the White House, was set up by a mutual friend about four years ago in New York City and have been together ever since, the White House said.
 Neal proposed in September 2021 near his childhood home in Jackson Hole with a ring that repurposed the band of his grandmother's engagement ring, according to the White House.

-After the 20-somethings officially became husband and wife, their families and the wedding party got out of the cold and headed back inside the White House for lunch, which is to be followed in the evening by a dessert-and-dancing reception, according to a person familiar with the planning who was not authorized to publicly discuss the wedding schedule.
+After the 20-somethings officially became husband and wife, their families and the wedding party went back inside the White House for lunch, which was to be followed in the evening by a dessert-and-dancing reception.

-To accommodate public interest, the president and first lady Jill Biden planned to issue a statement and release photos after the first of their six grandchildren tied the knot, the White House said.
+To accommodate public interest, the president and first lady Jill Biden issued a statement confirming the marriage of the first of their six grandchildren and planned to release photos.

-"Congratulations Naomi and Peter!
-We love you," Mr. Biden and the first lady co-tweeted after the ceremony, along with a picture of the two of them with the newlyweds.

 President Biden and the first lady were among those who attended the wedding rehearsal dinner Friday at the Renwick Gallery steps from the White House.
 Neal's parents hosted.